 There are 12 UNESCO World Heritage Sites in Switzerland.
 The latest addition was inscribed into the list in 2016.
-Nine of the sites listed are cultural and the rest are natural.
+Nine of the sites listed are cultural and three are natural.

 Abbey of St Gall (1983)

 This Roman Catholic religious complex is located in St. Gallen, Switzerland.
 It was inscribed into the list of UNESCO World Heritage Sites in Switzerland in 1983.
 This Carolingian-era monastery was initially founded in the 8th century by Saint Othmar in the same location wherein Saint Gall pursued his hermitage.
 Aside from the abbey, the city itself where the abbey is located in an adjoining settlement.
 It was officially named a cathedral in 1848.

 Benedictine Convent of St John at Müstair (1983)

 The Convent of Mustair is located amidst the valley in Grisons.
 This convent is the best example of the renovation of a Christian monastic structure during the Carolingian period.
 In addition, the convent also houses a series of figurative murals that was said to originate from the c.
 AD 800.
 The murals feature Romanesque stuccoes and frescoes.

 La Chaux-de-Fonds / Le Locle, Watchmaking Town Planning (2009)

 Inscribed in 2009 as one of the UNESCO World Heritage Sites in Switzerland, this property consists of two towns that are located close to each other.
 The towns are located in a remote mountain of Swiss Jura.
 Watchmaking played an important role in the planning of this town during the early 19th century since it was also the largest industry in the site.
 The town layout is made up of parallel strips of residential housing and workshops located side by side with each other.
 To this day, this local watchmaking culture and mono-industrial planning for the town have been preserved.